Harness-orchestrated review sweeps

 Risks

 • Vendor coupling by stealth.
-If the convenient path is workflow-only, sweep practice drifts to one harness even without a documented commitment; the subprocess path must remain the reference implementation until the adoption trigger fires.
+If the convenient path is workflow-only, sweep practice drifts to one harness even without a documented commitment; the parent-dispatched CLI workflow must remain the reference implementation until the adoption trigger fires.

 • Attribution decay.
 Telemetry-less external runs weaken per-gate cost statistics; trusted-assertion model partitions weaken partition semantics.
 Both are acceptable for occasional use and corrosive at scale — the execution-metadata free choice should be resolved before this becomes the default sweep path.

 • Orchestration recipes are unversioned.
 A thread pool in the package is tested code; a workflow script re-derived per run is not.
-Parse failures still land safely (salvage policy), but recipe drift is invisible until a run misbehaves.
+Parse failures fail safely without advancing freshness, but recipe drift is invisible until a run misbehaves.

 Relevant Notes: